Does a turkey stall when smoking? The correct answer

 As you might know, having too much moisture in the smoker can also result in the turkey stalling.

-So, while smoking turkey breast, you need to be really careful about the moisture present inside the smoker.
+So, while smoking turkey breast, you need to be careful about the moisture present inside the smoker.

 A normal reason for the increase in moisture is the water pan present inside the smokers.